BaderLab/EnrichmentMap_docs/PostAnalysis.rst

 * Edge Width Dialog

-  * Geneset Overlap: Set the end points of the contiuous mapping for edge width for edges between enrichment sets.
+  * Geneset Overlap: Set the end points of the continuous mapping for edge width for edges between enrichment sets.
   * Signature Set: Set the edge width value for signature set edges that are less than cutoff/100, <= cutoff/10 and > cutoff/10.